IBM/security-verify-reactjs-tutorial/README.md

 clientSecret=xxxxxxxxxx
 ```

-On a terminal, Go to the `sources/user-info-svc` directory in the clone repo folder.
+On a terminal, go to the `sources/user-info-svc` directory in the clone repo folder.
 Run the below commands:
 ```
 oc new-project userinfo
 oc new-app . --name=user-info-svc --strategy=docker